ibm-cloud-docs/containers/cs_subnets.md

     </tr>
     <tr>
     <td><code><em>&lt;VLAN_ID&gt;</em></code></td>
     <td>Replace <code>&lt;VLAN_ID&gt;</code> with the ID of the public or private VLAN on which you want to allocate the portable public or private IP addresses.
 You must select the public or private VLAN that an existing worker node is connected to.
-To review the public or private VLAN for a worker node, run the <code>ibmcloud ks worker-get &lt;worker_id&gt;</code> command. <The subnet is provisioned in the same zone that the VLAN is in.</td>
+To review the public or private VLAN for a worker node, run the <code>ibmcloud ks worker-get --worker &lt;worker_id&gt;</code> command. <The subnet is provisioned in the same zone that the VLAN is in.</td>
     </tr>
     </tbody></table>